Data Bootcamp: MBA Spring 2018

 - Teaching fellow: Manoj Wajekar (email@example.com)

 THE SYLLABUS.
 All the important details about the course, procedures, important dates, etc.

 THE BOOK.
 The topics in the first half are all in the book.
 We will follow this closely.
 At the book link, click the large blue Read button to read online – or download the pdf.
 Both come with links.

 NOTEBOOKS Github repository of notebooks used in class.

 DISCUSSION GROUP Post your doubts on NYU Classes forum tab.

-Midterm Exam: November 7, 2017.
-Quick info: 75 minutes, in class, open book, open internet if the wireless is up, bring one page of notes.
+Midterm Exam: Mar 27, 2018.
+Quick info: In class, open book, open internet if the wireless is up, bring one page of notes.

 Code Pratice Submissions

 Assignments will be posted on NYU Classes.
 Submit your python code in PDF format or ipython notebook in NYU Classes.